menu icon

 • This pattern is made in the round.

-• Step 1: If you’re using a different color yarn than the main body, reattach your yarn to the last stitch (or anywhere on the border) of your last row and then ch x1, and then make a sc in the same stitch you attached your yarn to. (if you need help making a sc, there are steps below)
+• Step 1: If you’re using a different color yarn than the main body, reattach your yarn to the last stitch (or anywhere on the border).

 • Overall the placement of the yarn doesn’t matter too much since it is a single stitch border.